Moves like Jagger: Background

 The music video for "Moves like Jagger" was directed by Jonas Åkerlund and filmed in the Los Angeles Theater, Los Angeles, California on July 8, 2011.
 On July 9, Aguilera posted an image of herself from the video shoot via Twitter, saying, "Always great to see Jonas Akerlund.
 He created the perfect feel for the song.
 Expect a fun video."
 The image showed Aguilera performing with a band in front of a background of the American flag.
 Four shirtless images of Levine from the shoot were also released online the same day.
 The Rolling Stones frontman Mick Jagger made an appearance in the video "via archive footage".
 The video features an incorrect, simplified version of the Union Flag as a backdrop for parts of the song.
 For Levine and his bandmates, the song and video are all about exposing a new generation to the rock legend.
 "We were lucky enough to get Mick's endorsement [for the video], as far as him giving us access to a bunch of different footage that's so cool," Levine told MTV News when they visited the video's set last month.
 "Not many people have seen [it], especially a newer generation of people that don't know so much about how incredible he was."
-The video premiered on August 8, 2011, on E! and was released the following day on YouTube.
-As of February 2024, the video received over 800 million views on YouTube.
+The video premiered on August 8, 2011, on E! and was released the following day on Vevo.
+That same month, the band also released three versions of the same music video from their YouTube channel, those being an explicit version, a non-Vevo banner version and a band edit version, respectively.

 Synopsis

 Levine and Aguilera singing together in the music video.

 The video opens with black-and-white footage of the theater, shots of work crews assembling lighting and equipment onstage and groups of extras getting into costume, warming up for a shoot.
 This is followed by classic footage of Jagger, during which Michael Parkinson asks The Rolling Stones frontman how long he plans to make music.
 "I don't know.
-I never thought I'd be doing it for two years even," a young Jagger says, as the opening whistles of the Maroon 5 song kick in, throughout which a slew of Jagger lookalikes are shown dancing up to a central microphone, interlaced with archival footage of Jagger himself and shots of the Maroon 5 members James Valentine, Jesse Carmichael, Mickey Madden and Matt Flynn.
+I never thought I'd be doing it for two years even," a young Jagger says, as the opening whistles of the Maroon 5 song kick in, throughout which a slew of Jagger look-alikes are shown dancing up to a central microphone, interlaced with archival footage of Jagger himself and shots of the Maroon 5 members James Valentine, Jesse Carmichael, Mickey Madden and Matt Flynn.
 When frontman Adam Levine eventually appears, he is shirtless, tattooed and wearing tight black pants.
 The video is mostly a mash-up of people trying to move like Jagger, including Levine.
 When Aguilera makes her brief appearance, she is dressed for a retro look with mascara-heavy lashes and a floppy hat.